How to Teach the Child to Get Dressed On Their Own: All Secrets

 Choosing the Right Clothes

-When choosing clothes for a child, we recommend you to use the following tips from us:
+When choosing clothes for a child, we recommend that you use the following tips :

 - First of all, clothes should be comfortable and convenient.
-They shouldn’t be restraining the movements of the child.
+They shouldn’t be restraining the child’s movements.

-- Give preference not to synthetic, but to natural fabrics.
+- Give preference to natural fabrics over synthetic ones.

-- Pay attention to the neck of sweaters and turtlenecks—it should be wide enough for the child’s head to fit freely through them.
+- Pay attention to the neck of sweaters and turtlenecks—they should be wide enough for the child’s head to fit freely through them.

 - Ruffles and embroidery are fine for special occasions, but they wouldn’t work for everyday usage.